Brooklyn–Queens Greenway: Construction

 Building on the greenway paths of Frederick Law Olmsted and Robert Moses, a Greenway Master Plan was released in 1993 by the Department of City Planning, largely due to pressure starting in 1987 from David Lutz, the director of Neighborhood Open Space Coalition.
-According to the 1993 report, only 59 miles of the proposed 350 mile city-wide greenway exists in usable condition, 106 miles are need of substantial improvement, and 183 miles are proposed new paths; most of the Brookly-Queens Greenway is listed as “needed improvement”, but there were some proposed additions such as a path over the Whitestone Bridge.
+According to the 1993 report, only 59 miles of the proposed 350 mile city-wide greenway exists in usable condition, 106 miles are need of substantial improvement, and 183 miles are proposed new paths; most of the Brooklyn–Queens Greenway is listed as "needed improvement", but there were some proposed additions such as a path over the Whitestone Bridge.

 Under the Michael Bloomberg administration a Brooklyn-Queens Greenway Guide was released.
 The 77 page document shows route directions, maps, and areas of interest.
 One paragraph spoke about improvements to the greenway: "Among the projects in development are the Laurelton Southern Greenway, a 32-mile greenway, which will run along the southern and eastern shores of Queens and eastern Brooklyn, connecting Highland Park to Fort Totten and Little Bay Park.
 The Queens East River and North Shore Greenway is a 10.6 mile greenway which will run from the Pulaski Bridge in Queens to the Flushing Bay Promenade along the East River and North Shore shorelines in Queens.
-Finally, the Brooklyn Waterfront Greenway will run along Brooklyn’s East River waterfront from the Pulaski Bridge to Erie Basin and beyond to Pier 69 in Bay Ridge."
+Finally, the Brooklyn Waterfront Greenway will run along Brooklyn's East River waterfront from the Pulaski Bridge to Erie Basin and beyond to Pier 69 in Bay Ridge."

-Starting in 2019, the Department of Parks and Recreation began “Destination: Greenways!” a project to fast-track greenway improvements in sections of both Brooklyn and Queens.
+Starting in 2019, the Department of Parks and Recreation began "Destination: Greenways!" a project to fast-track greenway improvements in sections of both Brooklyn and Queens.
 Community visioning sessions happened in 2020 and conceptual sketches were released in 2022.
 As of 2024, none of the projects in Queens have started construction even though $40 million in funding has been dedicated to the project.

 In 2022 the New York City Council passed Local Law 115 which requires NYC DOT and Parks to publish a citywide greenway plan in 2025, and annual updates thereafter.
 The Eric Adams Administration published the Greater Greenways: NYC Greenway Plan dated December 31st, 2024, though released later.
-The document mentions the Destination: Greenways! for both Brooklyn and Queens as “ongoing” projects.
+The document mentions the Destination: Greenways! for both Brooklyn and Queens as "ongoing" projects.
 The report was criticized for being released seven months after the law required it to be published and for whitewashing a mayoral term of scaling back efforts new bike/pedestrian safety infrastructure.

+As a member of the City Council, Sandra Ung allocated funds to the Eastern Queens segment of the Brooklyn–Queens Greenway on multiple occasions, including $6 million in 2023 and $11.9 million in 2024.
+She has also questioned the Parks Commissioner about the costs and timelines of capital projects following prolonged delays between the allocation of her funding and the start of construction.